Dusky hopping mouse: Predation

 Introduced predators such as the red fox (Vulpes vulpes) and feral cat (Felis catus) have detrimental impacts on dusky hopping mouse populations.
 Where cat and fox abundance is high, dusky hopping mouse populations decline.
 Cats target smaller prey such as rodents, which can make up a large proportion of their diet.
-Native species, such as the barn owl (Tyto alba), frequently consume this species, as does the dingo.
+Native species, such as the eastern barn owl (Tyto javanica), frequently consume this species, as does the dingo.
 Dingoes may de-populate localised populations of hopping mice within months, particularly under drought conditions.
 Crest-tailed mulgara (Dasycercus cristicauda) have also been recorded eating this species.

 Habitat degradation

 Livestock, kangaroos and rabbits overgraze vegetation required for shelter and food sources, leading to scalding, wind and sheet erosion and a shift from perennial, to less productive ephemeral plant species.
 Livestock also damage habitats by trampling.
 Reduced food availability limits hopping mice abundance, and the availability of suitable habitat limits their distribution.
 However, higher annual rainfall and more productive ecosystems may buffer the effects of livestock, by providing more dependable and abundant resources, allowing mice to proliferate.